christopherbolduc/leetcode-sql-50/README.md

 ## Why I Wrote It This Way

 Some problems have more than one reasonable solution.
-When that was the case, I occasionally included:
+When that was the case, I included:

 - **Alternative versions** using different techniques (e.g., `NOT EXISTS`, `JOIN`, window functions).
 - **Real-world adjustments** for situations where LeetCode’s “accepted” answer technically passes test cases, but misses common-sense expectations — like mishandling names or dropping valid email formats.

-When relevant, I left comments like:
+For example, in this case, LeetCode's version misses this patient with type 1 diabetes:

 ```sql
 -- This passes 8/9 test cases but "fails" here: